gsinghjay/zodiac-engine/memory-bank/activeContext.md

 - **Dedicated Chart Details Page**: Implemented a dedicated page for chart viewing with download options.
 - **Web Interface Optimization**: Simplifying the user interface by removing the preview chart feature and focusing on the primary chart generation functionality.
 - **Bug Fixes & Improvements**: Resolving issues with house system mappings and language code handling to ensure correct chart generation.
-- **HTMX Implementation**: Plan to integrate HTMX with our web interface to create a more dynamic and responsive user experience without heavy JavaScript.
+- **HTMX Integration**: Successfully integrated HTMX with our web interface to create a more dynamic and responsive user experience without heavy JavaScript.
 - **Web Interface Functional**: The web interface is now fully functional, with improvements to error handling and configuration issues resolved.
 - **Prepare for Next Phase**: The major refactoring effort (FastAPI best practices, API structure migration) is complete.
 All tests are passing.
 - **Planning**: Reviewing the `Natal Chart Expansion Plan` (`docs/natal-chart-expansion-plan.md`) to prepare for implementation.

 ## Recent Changes

+- **HTMX Implementation**:
+  - Added HTMX library to the layout.html template
+  - Created dedicated HTMX endpoints for dynamic content loading
+  - Implemented location search with real-time results using hx-get
+  - Added form validation with instant feedback using hx-post
+  - Created partial templates for HTMX-powered updates
+  - Implemented smooth transitions for UI state changes with CSS
+  - Enhanced the chart details page with real-time data refresh
+  - Maintained progressive enhancement by ensuring functionality works without JavaScript

 - **Bootstrap Implementation**:
   - Replaced most custom CSS with Bootstrap classes